AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-best-practices.md

 OSIsoft recommends the following best practices for types and streams:

-- When you create SDS types, the most important thing to be aware of is that types are immutable.
+- When you create SDS types, it is important to remember that types are immutable.
 Once created, additional properties or information cannot be added and existing properties cannot be deleted.

 - An SDS type can include multiple data measurements of different data types.
 Each data measurement is a property of the type.